ryosuzuki/homepage/content/projects/realitysketch.md

 On the other end of the spectrum, user-defined behavior lets the user decide how the sketched elements move, behave, and animate on the fly.
 For example, consider an example of visualizing pendulum motion.
 In this example, the user should be able to specify how and which parameter (e.g., angle) will be visualized.
 In the previous works, Apparatus leverages the user-defined behavior to create interactive diagrams.
 In this example, the user has full control of how it behaves, based on the user-defined constraints and parameter bindings, which is also known as constraint-based programming.
 These practices are also utilized to create interactive 2D animation, design exploration, and dynamic data visualization, as it is useful to let the user explicitly specify how it behaves.

-We envision the future where the user can draw these dynamic pictures by sketching, something similar to *Harold's Purple Crayon*.
+We envision the future where the user can draw these dynamic pictures by sketching, like *Harold's purple crayon*.
 We hope this paper opens up new opportunities for embedded and responsive sketching and in- spires the HCI community to further explore such interactions to realize the full potential of augmented- and mixed-reality (AR/MR) as a dynamic, computational medium.

 <div class="figures ui three column grid">